LWJGL/lwjgl3-demos/README.md

 	gradlew run --args=bgfx.Raymarch

+System properties can be passed on to the running demo with the -D parameter, e.g. to print out some debug info in the console:

+	gradlew run --args=bgfx.Raymarch -Dorg.lwjgl.util.Debug=true

 The above tasks can use any standard JDK 11+.

 To generate native executable, GraalVM 21+ need be set up as mentioned in